Last Updated: November 2023

 Faith or belief is the basic requirement of a religion.
-Religion cannot be effective unless its recipient is convinced that the information, he/she is receiving, is from a Reliable Source, its content is true, and the medium through which it has reached him/her, is trustworthy.
+Religion cannot be effective unless its recipient is convinced that the information, he/she is receiving, is from a Reliable Source, its content is true, and the medium through which it has reached him/her is trustworthy.

-If a recipient of the information is convinced about all these things, he/she develops a personality which is different from the one who does not believe or the one who is confused about the authenticity of the information.
+If a recipient of the information is convinced about all these things, he/she develops a personality that is different from the one who does not believe or the one who is confused about the authenticity of the information.

 Before understanding how religion affects our personalities it is important to understand belief, first.